Cognitive Behavioural Therapy and Treatment of Depression

 If you have depression, you are likely to feel persistently unhappy and hopeless and to lose interest in things you used to enjoy.
 Depression impacts how we feel, think and act, and CBT aims to alter or interrupt the maintaining factors in a depressive cycle with a mixture of cognitive and behavioural interventions.
 People with depression can often feel anxious, you can read what are the main anxiety disorders here.
 Depression affects people in different ways and can cause a wide variety of symptoms.
 However low you are feeling now, please remember that depression is treatable.
 CBT is the treatment of choice for mild to moderate depression.
 If you think you may have depression, please contact us and let us help you.

-If you have five or more of these commonly symptoms associated with an episode of depression and have had for more than two weeks, please make an appointment today.
+If you have five or more of these common symptoms associated with an episode of depression and have had for more than two weeks, please make an appointment today.
 You are not alone, and we can help you with CBT.

 - A persistent feeling of low mood or unhappiness